-In May 2017, MHNA members elected a new crop of directors and officers who have enthusiastically taken on the task of increasing the association’s role in advocating for issues that impact residents’ quality of life.
+In May, MHNA members voted on the 2018 board of directors and officers, who have enthusiastically taken on the task of increasing the association’s role in advocating for issues that impact residents’ quality of life.
 Resident and executive director of Pasadena Heritage Sue Mossman has noted that Madison Heights’ central location makes it both very attractive and uniquely vulnerable to impacts tied to development and growth.
 With this in mind, MHNA has worked on a number of civic issues impacting our neighborhoods:

 Crime at the Fillmore Gold Line Station

 MHNA has been very active over the last several months in communicating concerns about the ongoing criminal activity at the Fillmore Station.
 The Fillmore Station tops the list for police service calls related to serious crimes and transient activity.
 The City Council has authorized the Pasadena Police Department to enter into a contract with METRO and discussions are still underway.
 Contract or not, Pasadena police will continue to provide extra service to the transit stations as time, resources, and funds allow.

 Members of the board represented MHNA on September 19, 2017 at the kick-off meeting for Participate Pasadena, an initiative spearheaded by Pasadena Heritage that directly connects with residents, capturing their concerns and ideas about development in Pasadena.

 Short Term Rental Units